soulmachines/react-reference-ui-public/README.md

 ## Linting & Code Style

 This project strictly follows [AirBnB's JavaScript style guide](https://github.com/airbnb/javascript).
 We recommend you install [ESLint](https://eslint.org/) in your editor and adhere to its recommendations.

+We have also provided an `.editorconfig` file that you can use in your editor to match the indentation, whitespace, and other styling rules we used in creating this template.